petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md

 * Regular roles must have the `Accounts > Account Entry: View` permission to create object entries.
 This is because regular roles are not associated with accounts or organizations.
 Without this permission, users with the regular role cannot select an account during entry creation.

 * Organization roles must have these permissions to create object entries: `User and Organizations > Organization: Manage Accounts` and `User and Organizations > Organization: Manage Suborganizations Accounts`.
-Without these, users with the organization role cannot select an account during entry creation.
+Without these permissions, users with the organization role cannot select an account during entry creation.

-* To use organization and account roles to access a custom object, users must have a separate regular role that grants access to the application in either the Global Menu (if company-scoped) or Site Menu (if site-scoped).
+* To use organization and account roles to access a custom object, users must have a separate regular role that grants the `Access in Control Panel` permission (company-scoped) or `Access in Site`  permission (site-scoped).
 See [Object Application Permissions](../../understanding-object-integrations/permissions-framework-integration.md#application-permissions) for more information.

 ```{important}
 Account and organization roles are only supported in objects with account restriction enabled.